seanmcquaid/opinionated-react-redux-arch/README.md

 ## To Do

 1. Add Husky for pre-commit hooks
-2. Add boilerplate yml for deployments with Docker + K8s
+2. Add boilerplate yml for deployments with Docker + K8s on AWS